decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 This operation defines how to create a set of generators that form a part of the public parameters used by the BBS Signature scheme to accomplish operations such as [Sign](#sign), [Verify](#verify), [ProofGen](#proofgen) and [ProofVerify](#proofverify).
 It takes one input, the number of generator points to create, which is determined in part by the number of signed messages.

-As an optimization, implementations MAY cache the result of `create_generators` for a specific `generator_seed` (determined by the ciphersuite) and `count`.
-The values `n` and `v` MAY also be cached in order to efficiently extend a existing list of generator points.
+As an optimization, implementations MAY cache the result of `create_generators` for a specific `generator_seed` (determined by the ciphersuite) and `count` (which can be arbitrarily large, depending on the application).
+Then, during the execution of one of the [Core Operations](#core-operations), if `K` generators are needed with `K <= count`, the application can use the `K` first of the cached generators (in place of the direct call to `create_generators(K)`).

+**NOTE**: If cached, the order with which the generator points will be retrieved from the cache MUST be the same as the order they where originally returned by the `create_generators` operation.

+For example, an application can save 100 generator points `H_1, H_2, ..., H_100` returned from `create_generators(100)`.
+Then if one of the core operations needs 30 of them, the application instead of calling `create_generators` again, can just retrieve the 30 first generators `H_1, H_2, ..., H_30` from the cache instead, in the same order they where originally created (starting from the first one).

+The values `n` and `v` MAY also be cached in order to efficiently extend a existing list of cached generator points.

 ```
 generators = create_generators(count)